shilrley6/Faster-R-CNN-with-model-pretrained-on-Visual-Genome/README.md

                --load_dir $load_dir --cuda
 ```

-You can also add images to folder 'images' and change the parameter $image_file.
+You can also add images to the folder 'images' and change the parameter $image_file.

 PS.
 If you download other pretrained models, you can rename the model as 'faster_rcnn_$net_$dataset.pth' and modify the parameter $net and $dataset.